bywatersolutions/koha-plugin-item-recalls/README.md

 * Set up the nightly cronjob
 * Tie the regular cronjob to the cronjob for process_message_queue.pl so it always run before it

+#Staff Client Process

+When you install the plug in, it does three things:
+Creates a table called Plug_In_recalls - has added Reserve ID and the item number Creates two new notices: RECALL_Plugin and RECALL_pickup Goes through the Holds notices and adds the Reserve ID.

+For Recalls to happen:
+Item must be checked out
+Item must be on hold
+For a patron to place a recall on the hold- they need to be the first person on hold and the hold must be an item level hold.
+Must have a rule allowing item recall